-(Normally, the commissioners are appointed at the congregational meeting, see rule 4.126)
+(witnesses to signatures attached afterwards) (Normally, the commissioners are appointed at the congregational meeting, see rule 4.126)

 2. Overture

 Note: An overture is used whenever a change is sought to a rule or regulation of the church, or when an interpretation or declaration of general interest to the whole church is required (see rule 6.21).